ToddG/learn-electronics/readme.md

 ## Overview

 Starting with the most basic circuits (and ICs), let's learn electronics via small projects and tutorials that we share here.
-To start, I'm approaching this with a series of 'hello world' tasks that become increasingly more interesting, see the Goals section below.
+To start, I'm approaching this with a series of 'hello world' tasks that become increasingly more interesting and more complex.

 ## QuickStart

-### Phase 1
+Starting with just the Arduino IDE, let's start figuring out how to write to a multi-segment LED (so we can eventually write something like `hello world` to one.
+Posts 01-05 use C and C++ to write to the hardware.

-#### Posts
+###### C/C++

-##### Hello World
+Here we start off using the Arduino IDE, then quickly shift to using Jetbrains CLion with the Arduino plugin.
+Then there is a little exploration into different OO patterns.
+However, at the end, my mounting frustration with C/C++ and CMake encourages me to see if Rust can target these devices...

 * [01-multisegment-led](posts/hello-world/01-multisegment-led)
 * [02-multisegment-led-arduino-uno](posts/hello-world/02-multisegment-led-arduino-uno)